Turkey Real Estate Market 2026: Prices, Trends & Outlook

 Antalya: Touristic Delight

-Antalya, Turkey’s top tourist destination, sees strong demand for vacation rentals, especially in modern residential complexes with amenities like pools and fitness centers.
-Foreign buyers, particularly from Russia, the UK, and Germany, are drawn to Antalya’s Mediterranean coast, boosting the demand for both short-term rentals and second homes.
+Antalya, Turkey’s top resort destination, sees strong demand for vacation rentals, especially in modern complexes with pools and fitness centers.
+Foreign buyers from Russia, the UK, and Germany keep both the short-term rental and second-home markets busy.
+With 7,118 foreign purchases in 2025, it nearly matched Istanbul on less than a tenth of the population.
+That tells you everything about its pull.

 Izmir: Pearl of the Aegean